Geographia Map Company: Scope

 The company's maps are based on information gleaned from various government sources, including official surveys and aerial photographs, but it also relied on tips from average citizens.
 Gross was known to wander throughout New York City in search of obscure streets to add into his maps.

 In addition to its international portfolio, which included maps of London and Paris, by the 1950s Geographia maps had been introduced for Akron, Baltimore, Chicago, Denver, Detroit, New Orleans, San Francisco and Washington (DC).
 Dozens of other locations were covered, including Buffalo, Cincinnati, Pittsburgh, Rochester, Atlanta, Atlantic City, Binghamton, Birmingham (AL), Charleston (SC), Cleveland, Gary, Grand Rapids, Honolulu, Kansas City, Los Angeles, Louisville, Miami, Montreal, Milwaukee, Minneapolis/St. Paul, Norfolk (VA), Oakland (CA), Oklahoma City, Omaha, Philadelphia, Portland (OR), Providence, Richmond (VA), St. Louis, San Diego, Seattle, Syracuse, Toledo, Toronto and Wilmington (DE).

 These folded map titles were housed within a cardstock cover featuring photography of each city's skyline on the front cover, and an alphabetical listing of Geographia's catalog on the rear cover.
 The maps themselves were large-scale, full color on the detail side, black-and-white on the reverse.
-Each featured Geographia's characteristic style of cartography, which resembled that of both the forerunner Geographia, Ltd., and the subsequent Geographer's A-Z (also based in the UK).
+Each featured Geographia's characteristic style of cartography, which resembled that of both the forerunner Geographia, Ltd., and the subsequent Geographer's A–Z Street Atlas (also based in the UK).
 These maps were often distributed by local newsagents, a strategy also employed by a number of Geographia's competitors.

 By the end of the 1970s, the vast majority of this catalog had gone out of print, and has since become rather collectible.
 A handful of titles in the northeastern United States remained in print into the 1990s.